dersteppenwolf/isis4822_final_project/Readme.md

 ### Source code

+#### ETL

+You can find the ETL's source coude in the _etl_ folder.
+That folder includes a tableau file used as a tool for data extraction from SISPRO's Analysis Services Data Cube.

+There are some Jupyter notebooks like __costos_20181122.ipynb__ is used for data validation / transformation.

+#### Web Application

-You can find the source coude in the _app_ folder.
+You can find the source code in the _app_ folder.

 Subfolders: